Best night vision goggles for 2022

 Best hands free: Nightfox Swift

-Why it made the cut: Thanks to the included mount, they are hands-free, easy to use, and simple.
+Why it made the cut: Thanks to the included head mount, they are hands-free, easy to use, and simple.

 Key features: